 - 90/10 ground beef is extra lean ground beef made of 90% lean meat and 10% fat.
 It’s perfect for stuffed peppers, cabbage rolls and tacos.

-Brown the ground beef with seasonings in a skillet over medium high heat.
+- Brown the ground beef with seasonings and Worcestershire sauce in a skillet over medium high heat.
 Break down the meat into fine pieces as you don’t want any chunks.
 Cook until the beef is no longer red and transfer it onto a clean plate or bowl.

 3. Combine and cook